Nochistlán: Pueblo Magico

-After its 841st anniversary of foundation, Nochistlan was named Pueblo Mágico or 'magic town' by the Secretary of Tourism (Mexico), Gloria Guevara Manzo.
+After its 481st anniversary of foundation, Nochistlan was named Pueblo Mágico or 'magic town' by the Secretary of Tourism (Mexico), Gloria Guevara Manzo.
 Nochistlán was the fifth town to be named Pueblo Mágico in the state of Zacatecas.
 To be nominated for this category, a town must have symbolic attributions, legends, history, significant cultural traditions, and attract tourists.
-Nochistlán met all of these requirements, which made it eligible to be taken into further consideration.

 Music

 Nochistlán is known for its traditions as well as its music.
 It is also often referred to as, la tierra de los músicos ('the land of musicians').
 Nochistlán has been given this nickname because within the town there is always music playing.
 In fact, Nochistlán's music is one of the main reasons tourists visit so much, aside from the beautiful architecture.

-Economic activities
+Economy

 There are 3 main activities that contribute to the economy: agriculture, livestock, and trade.

 Transportation

 Nochistlán is a very rural place.
 Transportation is mostly on foot, since everything is within walking distance.
 Cars, buses, trucks, as well as horses are also used.
 "Combi vans" and motorcycles are especially popular modes of transport.

 Most Nochistlan inhabitants live by nature.
 That is, most of their resources are native, making Nochistlan seem somewhat old-fashioned.
 In recent years the town has been modernizing its way of living.